On reduced arc spaces of toric varieties: Introduction

+Studying the reduced scheme $J_\red^\infty(V)$ is an important problem, related to singularity theory \cite{Mus1}, differential algebra \cite{BLOP}, representation theory \cite{FM2, DF}, invariant theory \cite{LS}, vertex algebras \cite{FM1}, and other areas.
+Our main motivation for the study of the reduced schemes comes from geometric representation theory due to the connection with the theory of semi-infinite flag varieties (see \cite{DF,DFF,FM2,Mak}).
+In particular, in \cite{FM2, Mak, DF} the complete list of relations is found for the arc space of certain varieties (proving, in particular, that the radical is differentially finitely generated).
+Let us also mention several other results.
+In \cite{BLOP} an algorithmic approach to the problem of finding the radical of a differential ideal is developed; in \cite{Se, KS} the question of reducedness of the arc space of a plane curve is investigated; in \cite{FM1} a vertex algebra structure on a reduced arc-ring for flag varieties is introduced; see also \cite{BH, CS1, CS2} for other results.

 Let $V={\rm Spec}(R)$.
 We denote by $J^\infty(R)$ the ring of functions on $J^\infty(V)$ and by $J_\red^\infty(R)$ the ring of functions on $J_\red^\infty(V)$.
 The goal of this paper is two-fold.
-First, we develop a technique for the study of reduced arc rings in terms of certain spaces of symmetric polynomials.
+First, we develop a technique for the study of reduced arc rings for toric varieties in terms of certain spaces of symmetric polynomials.
 Second, we apply our construction to the description of $J_\red^\infty(R)$ for several classical examples.
 Let us describe our results in more details.

 We note that since $V$ is an affine cone over a projective variety, there are two natural gradings on $J_\red^\infty(R)$: the $z$-grading defined by attaching degree $1$ to each variable $X_i^{(j)}$ and the $q$-grading attaching degree $j$ to $X_i^{(j)}$.
 These gradings define a graded character of the arc rings, which are series in $z$ and $q$.
+Note that this graded character of the rings $J^\infty(R)$ and $J_\red^\infty(R)$ is of great importance in singularity theory and combinatorics, see \cite{MP, BGK, Mou2, Mou3, BMS}.
 The two main problems we address in this paper are as follows: \begin{itemize} \item describe $J_\red^\infty(R)$ in terms of generators and relations, \item find the graded character of $J_\red^\infty(R)$. \end{itemize}